robsimmons/dusa/README.md

 # Hello React!

 [React](https://reactjs.org/) is a popular UI library for building web apps, usually single page apps.

-[Vite](https://vitejs.dev/) is a powerful tool for building javascript apps.
+This React app uses [Vite](https://vitejs.dev/), a powerful tool for building javascript apps.
 It bundles all of your code and shows immediate changes while you're editing.
 We're big fans!
-While you're building, Vite **make note about ES modules and magic and that your lighthouse score will actually be good**

 While you're in the editor working, Glitch is running your `start` script in the background (`vite dev`).
-While you develop your application, your changes will happen 🪄 immediately in the preview window, or if you've opened it in another tab.

-Once you close the window and your remix goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers.
+The site will be in dev mode and you'll see your changes happen 🪄 immediately in the preview window.
+Once you close the editor window and your app goes to sleep, Glitch runs the `build` script and Vite builds your app for modern browsers.

 ## What's in this project?